sergiocarlosmorales/code_bombs/README.md

 License
 -------
-Use it at your own risk\n
+Use it at your own risk

-Taken from TheDailyWtf
+Taken from TheDailyWTF